 The first and foremost complaint in diabetes patients is hyperglycemia.
 But the question is, what are the significant implications of massage for people with diabetes.
 The bodywork put into the massage by the therapist helps drop glucose levels to a considerable amount helping in reducing the glycemic index.

 Insulin injections for managing hyperglycemia are used as subcutaneous depots that may cause pooling or ineffective insulin delivery in the bloodstream.
 Effective delivery is essential to control the blood sugar concentration to avoid hyperosmolar complications.
-Hence, massaging the site of infection can help promote an adequate and effective delivery of insulin.
+Hence, massaging the infection site can help promote an adequate and effective delivery of insulin.

 A systematic review discusses the effectiveness of massage therapy.
 To provide comfort to the patient in hard times, massage therapists use bodywork to improve drainage.
 It helps to minimize edema and improve blood circulation.